-2.4.6.
+2.4.4.
 Other focus areas

-Fisheries enforcement remains a key role of the IFCA and continues to be targeted at high risk activities and areas.
-The Devon & Severn IFCA works with other relevant organisations, such as the MMO and Environment Agency, as well as neighbouring IFCAs to ensure compliance across jurisdictional boundaries.
+Fisheries enforcement remains a key role of the IFCA and continues to be targeted at high risk activities and areas, such as dredging in Lyme Bay, the Solent and Poole Harbour, whilst remaining flexible enough to respond wherever required.
+The Southern IFCA works with other relevant organisations, such as the MMO and Environment Agency, as well as neighbouring IFCAs to ensure compliance across jurisdictional boundaries.
+For instance in In Poole Harbour, the IFCA works with MMO, CEFAS, the Borough of Poole, Dorset Police and Poole Harbour Commissioners.